labgrid-project/labgrid/doc/overview.rst

 Architecture
 ------------

-Labgrid can be used in several ways:
+labgrid can be used in several ways:

 - on the command line to control individual embedded systems during development ("board farm")